GIP-ITC-UniversityTwente/semantic_integration/ST_1.md

 Follow the tutorial on how [to upload data into OntoRefine](http://graphdb.ontotext.com/documentation/8.9/free/loading-data-using-ontorefine.html#what-s-in-this-document)

 ### Step 2: Make an RDF representation of your table.  <a name="step2"></a>
-If you click RDF button in OntoRefine you will be able to see a RDFized version of the table.
+If you click RDF button in OntoRefine you will be able to see an RDFized version of the table.
 This is a proper valid RDF where rows and columns from the table are mapped with the help of the following URIs:

-`mydata:Row` - the RDF type for each row;
+- `mydata:Row` - the RDF type for each row;
-`mydata:rowNumber` - the property for row number as an integer literal;
+- `mydata:rowNumber` - the property for row number as an integer literal;
-`mydata:<column_name>` - properties for each column
+- `mydata:<column_name>` - properties for each column

-Importing data in GraphDB
+### Step 2: Import RDF data in GraphDB.  <a name="step2"></a>
 When you are satisfied with the transformation of your data, you can import it in the current repository without leaving the GraphDB Workbench.

-Click Data -> Open in main SPARQL endpoint
+Click *Data* -> *Open in main SPARQL endpoint*

-The query is the same as the previous one only with the addition of a SERVICE clause.
-You only have to change CONSTRUCT to INSERT and remove the LIMIT.
+The query is the same as the previous one only with the addition of a `SERVICE` clause.
+You only have to change `CONSTRUCT` to `INSERT` and remove the `LIMIT`.
 Instead of showing the RDF, GraphDB will insert it into the current repository.

 ### Step 3: Make your RDF Linked Data <a name="step3"></a>